Kakai Kissinger: Early life and education

+Career

+Legal

+Kissinger is an advocate of the High Court of Kenya with a specialty in international human rights and constitutional law.
+He has held senior positions before with the German Technical Cooperation (giz) as senior governance advisor, as executive director of Independent Medico Legal Unit (IMLU), a leading human rights organization in Kenya.

+Private practise

 Kissinger is the proprietor of Kakai Mugalo & Company, and advocates in Nairobi, Kenya.
 He is interested in leadership in Kenya and has a close working relationship with his native rural area and constituency where he collaborates with local civil society organizations, church groups, youth groups and community-based organizations in all aspects of empowerment and development.
 He is a current board member of two Kenyan civil society organizations, the Independent Medico Legal Unit and Empower/Wezesha.